bitovi/academy/src/technology-consulting/1-priorities.md

   be unable to respond to feedback and quickly iterate.
   The product won't improve and eventually fail.
 - has __misunderstood goals__ - Progress will be chaotic,
-  as team members work on their own goals.
+  as team members work toward their own purposes.
 - has the __wrong goals__ - Sometimes the product doesn't
   fit the market.
 No amount of technology changes that.